lightstep/lightstep-tracer-common/client.md

 output semantics.

-The primary task of this document is to specify how client libraries should use the available resources efficiently, particularly at the performance boundary, where we may be forced to drop data or increase resource usage, depending on service conditions.
+The primary task of this document is to specify how client libraries should use the available resources efficiently, particularly on the performance boundary, where we may be forced to drop data or increase resource usage, depending on service conditions.
 We identify the most important scenarios for consideration as follows: